-The United States has held talks with both Canada and Mexico on steel and aluminium tariffs, demanding its trading partners accept quotas in exchange for lifting the levies, said sources in all three countries.
+The United States has held talks with both Canada and Mexico on steel and aluminum tariffs, demanding its trading partners accept quotas in exchange for lifting the levies, said sources in all three countries.

 One Canadian official said Ottawa would only agree to a steel quota that is far above the amount Canada exported in 2017, the last full year before Mr. Trump imposed tariffs.
-The official said Canada would not agree to any quota on aluminium: The United States does not have the capacity to produce enough aluminium to supply its own market, meaning that if Canada accepted a quota, the United States would wind up importing more aluminium from other countries.
+The official said Canada would not agree to any quota on aluminum: The United States does not have the capacity to produce enough aluminium to supply its own market, meaning that if Canada accepted a quota, the United States would wind up importing more aluminum from other countries.

 A Canadian industry source said Canada prefers the metals tariffs to a bad quota deal because, at least with the tariffs, the costs are foisted on U.S. consumers.